spachava753/cpe/ROADMAP.md

 - [ ] Use official sdks instead for openai, gemini
   - [ ] openai
   - [ ] gemini
+- [ ] Use structured outputs for openai and gemini to ensure strict following of tool schemas.

 ### Observability
 - [ ] Export each cpe command run to a tracing tool